isadounikau/object-validator/README.md

 Simple Object Validator based on Hibernate validation library

 Rules can be build by code or in the JSON format

+* `KeyObject` is any object you want to use as a key for your validation rules
+* `classes` is a classes you want to validate
+* `fields` is a fields you want to validate
+* `constraints` is validation rules

 ```
+val key = KeyObject(officeId = 57, anotherField = "value")
 val rule = DefaultConstraintMapping()
 rule.type(TestDTO::class.java)
    .property("id", ElementType.FIELD)